By a Broken Rites researcher

 A vulnerable parish - Doveton

-The Royal Commission public is also questioning George Pell about how the Catholic Church authorities sent a series of FOUR sexually-abusive priests to one Melbourne parish — Doveton.
+The Royal Commission is also investigating how the Catholic Church authorities sent a series of FOUR sexually-abusive priests to one Melbourne parish — Doveton.
 This low socio-economic area — on Melbourne's south-eastern outskirts near Dandenong — includes a large number of vulnerable families.

 The sexually-abuse priests at this parish included: